-Property & construction in the City
+Property & construction in the City of London

 Unsurprisingly, the City’s potential attracts developers far and wide.
 Barts Square is a popular new-build development from Helical.
-A purpose-built quarter, it brags a central setting on Bartholomew Close, 200-plus apartments and a combination of retail and dining outlets.
+A purpose-built quarter.
+It brags a central setting on Bartholomew Close, 200-plus apartments and a combination of retail and dining outlets.

 “The units themselves are set to be luxurious through and through, with neutral colour palettes and solid wood and natural stone finishes.
 Bathrooms will be beautifully tiled spaces, while kitchens will come with state-of-the-art integrated appliances.” – HomeViews Property Pro on One Crown Place

-London’s financial heart
+City of London’s financial heart

 This is the epicentre of Europe’s finance and trade industry, rivalling New York’s Wall Street.
 As such, it’s a hive of activity, with stylish coffee shops and grandiose brasseries providing a backdrop to chattering commuters and brokers closing deals over lunch.
 Come 5pm, there’s plenty of places for professionals to loosen their ties and let their hair down, with most heading to the wine bars and pubs of Monument and Liverpool Street.

-As you’d expect, the City of London’s retail scene is designed for a bank balance that’s greater than average.
-Architectural gem, The Royal Exchange, is packed with designer names including Hermes, Jo Malone, Boodles and Tiffany & Co.
+As you’d expect, the retail scene is designed for a bank balance that’s greater than average.
+Architectural gem, The Royal Exchange, is packed with designer names including Hermes, Jo Malone, Boodles and also Tiffany & Co.
 For sharp suits, gents should explore New Street Square to the west of The City.
 And One New Change, right by St Paul’s, pairs luxe labels like L.K.
 Bennett with laid-back restaurants and a Manhattan-inspired rooftop bar.